-The Alt-Right (a hip term for a loose array of Nazis, white supremacists and internet trolls with few ideals save causing chaos) is in disarray.
-The sordid alliance that crawled from the depths of the internet to play a role in electing Trump decisively split in two for good on Sunday in Washington D.C.
+The alt-right (a hip term for a loose array of Nazis, white supremacists and internet trolls with few ideals save causing chaos) has officially split.
+The sordid alliance that crawled from the depths of the internet to play a role in electing Trump decisively parted in two for good on Sunday in Washington D.C.

-The two factions faced off against each other: the Alt-Right proper (the white supremacists) led by oft-punched ideologue Richard Spencer, and the “new right” led by Mike Cernovich, the conspiracy theorist once charged with rape.
+The two factions faced off against each other: the alt-right proper (the white supremacists) led by oft-punched ideologue Richard Spencer, and the alt-lite (also known as the “new right”) led by Mike Cernovich, the conspiracy theorist once charged with rape.

 Spencer’s Lincoln Memorial rally involved top white nationalist leaders describing Cernovich’s “alt-light” in various scathing terms, describing them as hangers-on that merely seek fame.